 Organizations offering workplace charging for plug-in electric vehicles (PEVs) can benefit from setting clear guidelines in the areas of administration, registration and liability, sharing, and pricing to help ensure a safe and successful workplace charging experience.
 For organizations offering charging at Level 1 charging receptacles, or wall outlets, consider important Level 1 safety and management policies.

 The first step toward successful workplace charging administration is to designate a responsible individual or group for ongoing operation and maintenance issues of the charging stations and any related costs.
 In larger organizations, workplace charging operations are typically handled by a sustainability or facilities manager; however, in smaller organizations where these positions may not exist, it may be unclear who is directly responsible.
 By ensuring that all appropriate departments and individuals know who is responsible for the administration and enforcement of the program, employers will be able to address challenges swiftly and efficiently.

 Additional areas to consider when developing workplace charging administration policies include:

 - Parking and Signage – Maximize the benefits of charging stations by clearly communicating the spaces designated for PEVs.

-- Charging Access – An employer may decide to limit charging station use to employees while others also allow visitor use during certain hours of the day (see the U.S. Department of Energy's (DOE) sample workplace charging policy for additional considerations).
-Some employers increase the utilization of units by charging fleet vehicles at night or by allowing public charging after business hours.
+- Charging Access – Some employers may decide to limit charging station use to employees while others also allow visitor use during certain hours of the day (see the U.S. Department of Energy's (DOE) sample workplace charging policy for additional considerations).
+Employers can increase charging station use by charging fleet vehicles at night or by allowing public charging after business hours.

 - Enforcement & Security – Management should identify who is responsible for enforcing workplace charging policies.
 Options may include parking garage attendants, security personnel, or employee self-monitoring.
 When considering enforcement and security options, employers may also want to consider how to prevent against vandalism and theft of charging stations after regular business hours when the identified enforcement personnel may not be available.